+7.1 All safeguarding concerns need to be reported to the Future U Student Support Team face to face on campus; by email using wellbeing@ucenmanchester.ac.uk, or by completing the online form from the website.
+Incidents reported will continue to be recorded using the CPOMS platform by the Future U Team.

-- 7.1 All safeguarding concerns need to be reported and recorded using the CPOMS platform.
-A full 'how to guide' is available on The Hub and quick guide is included in Appendix 3. - 7.2 As far as possible, staff should adhere to the following guidance when a disclosure is made: - Take what you are being told seriously - Listen and do not interrupt - Reassure students they have done the right thing - Tell them you will have to pass the information on, who to and why - Raise the incident on CPOMS - 7.3 All staff should aim to avoid the following practices when taking a disclosure directly from students: - Investigating further or probing - Looking shocked, distasteful, judgmental - Do not speculate/pass an opinion about the disclosure - Do not make negative comments - Do not promise to keep it a secret/confidential - 7.4 Once staff have raised a CPOMS, the Designated Safeguarding Officer will record on ProMonitor that this has been actioned.
-The details of the intervention will be recorded on CPOMS but staff should be aware that they may not have access as this is allocated on a need to know basis.
+- 7.2 As far as possible, staff should adhere to the following guidance when a disclosure is made: - Take what you are being told seriously - Listen and do not interrupt - Reassure students they have done the right thing - Tell them you will have to pass the information on, who to and why

+7.3 All staff should aim to avoid the following practices when taking a disclosure directly from students:

+- Investigating further or probing

+- Looking shocked, distasteful, judgmental

+- Do not speculate/pass an opinion about the disclosure

+- Do not make negative comments

+- Do not promise to keep it a secret/confidential

+Further support for staff is referenced in the What to Do When Guide which is updated regularly.

+7.4 Once staff have shared a disclosure, the Wellbeing Officer will record on ProMonitor that this has been actioned.
+The details of the intervention will be recorded on CPOMS but staff should be aware that they will not have access as this is allocated on a need to know basis.